NYC - SYD

 SYD

-Use the Airport Link train for a quick 15-minute ride to central Sydney, avoiding traffic and saving time.
+Use the Airport Link train for a quick, under 15-minute ride to central Sydney, avoiding traffic and accepting contactless payments.

 Read more about SYDby Robert Schrader